bandanna2k/parkrun-stats/README.md

 - 1/4/2024 - Bug - Why is 1311970 not getting collected for pIndex.
 No bug.
 1311970 has NZ pIndex of 5 (needs to be 6)

 - 1/4/2024 - Issue - Can Weekly Results be optimised - Assume next event number (Can't assume, this downloads all missing events)

-- 15/4/2024 - Can we optimise How are we doing test?
-'How are we doing test to assume next event number' - No, we are checking the Course Event summary for each cousre which has the finishers on it.
-Needs to be greater than 0.

 ## Ideas